 The Red Line Parkway Initiative (RLPI) accomplishes its mission through planning the creation of the parkway, creating a public presence for the parkway, recreation/entertainment events, educational/informational events, outreach to community leaders and organizations, education to elected and public officials, general media marketing, collaboration with trail planners and builders, collaboration with real estate developers and property owners, and providing a consistent community institution to advance the Red Line Parkway.
 The existence of a large, broad, and engaged community in support of the Red Line Parkway will foreshadow a popular and cherished Austin amenity after implementation.

-Our major goals from 2019-2021 include:
+Our major goals for 2021:

-Establish the Parkway
+Plan the Parkway

 Activate the Parkway

 - Create Parkway visitor maps.

 - Host and support trail opening events and walk/run/bike/art events, once public health conditions permit.

 To learn more about our previous work, visit our Annual Report 2020 blog post.